stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/04-routing.md

 OpenShift cluster is how you configure routing rules for Istio.

 ## Install a default route rule
 Because the BookInfo sample deploys 3 versions of the reviews microservice, we need to set a default route.
 Otherwise if you access the application several times, you’ll notice that sometimes the output contains star ratings.
-This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashion.
+This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashion, and anytime you hit `v1` version you'll get no stars.

 First, let's set an environment variable to point to Istio:

-`export ISTIO_VERSION=0.4.0; export ISTIO_HOME=${HOME}/istio-${ISTIO_VERSION}; cd ${ISTIO_HOME}`{{execute T1}}
+`export ISTIO_VERSION=0.4.0; export ISTIO_HOME=${HOME}/istio-${ISTIO_VERSION}; export PATH=${PATH}:${ISTIO_HOME}/bin; cd ${ISTIO_HOME}`{{execute T1}}

 Now let's install a default set of routing rules which will direct all traffic to the `reviews:v1` service version: